17 Top-Rated Things to Do in Turkey

 Many of the most famous hammams are now like historical spas and offer extra services such as oil and aromatherapy massages, facials, and manicures that you can add on to your traditional soak and scrub.

-Istanbul is home to some of Turkey's most lauded hammams with lavish domed, marble interiors that provide one of the most luxurious bathing backdrops you're likely to ever have.
+Istanbul is home to some of Turkey's most lauded hammams, with lavish, domed marble interiors that provide one of the most luxurious and ornate bathing backdrops you're likely to ever have.

-In particular, the Cağaloğlu Hamam, in business since 1741, and the Ayasofya Hürrem Sultan Hamam, built by the famed Ottoman architect Mimar Sinan for Sultan Süleyman the Magnificent, are two of the best hammams to scrub up in.
+In particular, the Cağaloğlu Hamam, in business since 1741, and the Ayasofya Hürrem Sultan Hamam, built by the famed Ottoman architect Mimar Sinan for Sultan Süleyman the Magnificent, are two of the best places to visit for a scrub and soak that combines historic sightseeing with Turkey's most famous bathing experience.

 One of Turkey's top things to do, a hot-air balloon ride over Cappadocia provides astonishing panoramic vistas of this region's fantastical rock formations.